 The Fulbright Program is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs.
 Under a cooperative agreement with the Bureau, the Council for International Exchange of Scholars (CIES) assists in the administration of the Fulbright Scholar Program.

-Currently, the traditional Fulbright Scholar Program sends approximately 1,100 U.S. scholars and professionals abroad to 125 countries each year for two months to an academic year.
-Grantees lecture and conduct research in a wide variety of academic and professional fields.
+Currently, the traditional Fulbright Scholar Program sends approximately 800 U.S. scholars and professionals abroad to 125 countries each year for two to twelve months.
+Grantees lecture and/or conduct research in a wide variety of academic and professional fields.

-For additional information about the Fulbright Program, please feel free to email Kevin Abing, Marquette University's Fulbright Campus Representative, in the Office of Research and Sponsored Programs or visit the CIES Web site.
+For additional information about the Fulbright Program, please feel free to email Mindy Williams, Marquette University's Fulbright Campus Representative, in the Office of Research and Sponsored Programs, or visit the CIES Web site.